Three women with legal actions against Trump. Who poses the greatest danger?

 Breaking News Emails

-Which of these three cases present the greatest threat to Trump and his presidency?
+Which of these three cases presents the greatest threat to Trump and his presidency?

 Karen McDougal